 It is important to understand that the continuous cycling feature in a start/stop car would fail if a standard battery was fitted as they are not designed to be discharged and recharged on a cycle in this way.
 Standard batteries are only designed to start the car.
 While they look very similar to standard batteries, the internal construction is different.

-AGM can be replaced with AGM batteries and ECM can be replaced with either ECM or AGM batteries.
+AGM can be replaced with AGM batteries and AFB can be replaced with either AFB or AGM batteries.